-- The Philippine Sustainable Finance Taxonomy Guidelines (2024) provides a strong foundation for sustainable finance in the Philippines, aligning with global climate goals and ensuring transparent investment standards.
-However, to effectively support transition finance, it should introduce clear sector-specific KPIs, entity-wide disclosures, and a more granular classification system to encourage industries on a structured decarbonization pathway. - Hong Kong's Securities and Futures Commission (SFC) and the Hong Kong Monetary Authority (HKMA) have expanded their taxonomy to explicitly include transition activities.
+• The Philippine Sustainable Finance Taxonomy Guidelines (2024) provides a strong foundation for sustainable finance in the Philippines, aligning with global climate goals and ensuring transparent investment standards.
+However, to effectively support transition finance, it should introduce clear sector-specific KPIs, entity-wide disclosures, and a more granular classification system to encourage industries on a structured decarbonization pathway.

+• Hong Kong's Securities and Futures Commission (SFC) and the Hong Kong Monetary Authority (HKMA) have expanded their taxonomy to explicitly include transition activities.
 The government is taking active steps to ensure that Hong Kong's taxonomy aligns with global standards, thereby facilitating cross-border investment and ensuring the credibility of financial products.
-The HK government is taking active steps to ensure that Hong Kong's taxonomy aligns with global standards, thereby facilitating cross-border investment and ensuring the credibility of financial products. - Cambodia's capital market has undergone several reforms aimed at embedding sustainability into its financial practices.
+The HK government is taking active steps to ensure that Hong Kong's taxonomy aligns with global standards, thereby facilitating cross-border investment and ensuring the credibility of financial products.
+The HK government is taking active steps to ensure that Hong Kong's taxonomy aligns with global standards, thereby facilitating cross-border investment and ensuring the credibility of financial products.

+• Cambodia's capital market has undergone several reforms aimed at embedding sustainability into its financial practices.
 The most notable of these is the publication of the Corporate Bond Regulations Guidelines in 2022, which provided detailed guidance on Green Bond issuance in the country.
-The guidelines were further expanded to include social and sustainability bond issuance, reflecting a comprehensive approach to addressing environmental and social concerns through financial instruments. - Indonesia is preparing for the next steps in its sustainable finance journey, including finalizing the taxonomy for sustainability finance and aligning national policies with international standards such as the ASEAN taxonomy and International Sustainability Standards Board (ISSB)'s International Financial Reporting Standards (IFRS).
+The guidelines were further expanded to include social and sustainability bond issuance, reflecting a comprehensive approach to addressing environmental and social concerns through financial instruments.

+• Indonesia is preparing for the next steps in its sustainable finance journey, including finalizing the taxonomy for sustainability finance and aligning national policies with international standards such as the ASEAN taxonomy and International Sustainability Standards Board (ISSB)'s International Financial Reporting Standards (IFRS).
 These initiatives aim to standardize reporting and disclosure systems, improve risk management, and foster the development of innovative financial products that cater to sustainability needs.
-This includes the establishment of the Indonesian Carbon Exchange and frameworks like the Climate Risk Management and Scenario Analysis (CRMS), which provides comprehensive guidance for banks and financial institutions on managing climate-related risks. - In Laos, the development of sustainable finance was initiated by the establishment of a Green, Social, and Sustainability Bond Development Committee.
+This includes the establishment of the Indonesian Carbon Exchange and frameworks like the Climate Risk Management and Scenario Analysis (CRMS), which provides comprehensive guidance for banks and financial institutions on managing climate-related risks.

+• In Laos, the development of sustainable finance was initiated by the establishment of a Green, Social, and Sustainability Bond Development Committee.
 Lao PDR's NDC was submitted in 2015, and the government has taken steps to integrate climate change into national policies.
 The Ministry of Finance and the Security Commission Office are working on setting policy directions and creating an enabling environment for green business and projects.
 Challenges include developing competency frameworks, enabling business environments, and monitoring and reporting environmental performance.
-Lao PDR is now studying ASEAN and international standards to develop its own sustainable finance framework. - The first phase of the Thailand Taxonomy focuses on two high-impact sectors: energy and transport, which together accounted for 68% of Thailand's greenhouse gas (GHG) emissions in 2018.
+Lao PDR is now studying ASEAN and international standards to develop its own sustainable finance framework.

+• The first phase of the Thailand Taxonomy focuses on two high-impact sectors: energy and transport, which together accounted for 68% of Thailand's greenhouse gas (GHG) emissions in 2018.
 This phase employs a traffic light system for categorizing economic activities based on their contribution to climate objectives.
 The second phase of the taxonomy development, set to be published in 2025, will broaden its scope to cover additional sectors, such as manufacturing, agriculture, waste management, and real estate.
 Public consultations and stakeholder engagement will be critical in this phase, with the aim of incorporating diverse perspectives and addressing potential language barriers.
 Local experts will be brought in to ensure that the taxonomy remains relevant to Thailand's unique economic and environmental context.